AdaCore/spark2014/lrm/source/subprograms.rst

 to be complete in the sense that every input and output of the subprogram must appear in the Depends aspect.

+The Depends aspect may only be specified for the initial declaration of a subprogram (which may be a declaration, a body or a body stub).
+The implementation of a subprogram body must be consistent with the subprogram's Depends Aspect.

+Note that a Refined Depends aspect may be applied to a subprogram body when using state abstraction; see section :ref:`refined-depends-aspect` for further details.

 The Depends aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Depends and the ``aspect_definition`` must follow the grammar of ``dependency_relation`` given below.